 The majority of tooth loss experienced by Americans today is the direct result of undiagnosed or untreated gum disease.
 This is particularly unfortunate, because gum disease is a completely preventable condition!
-Our top-rated dentist at Old Greenwich Dental Associates in Old Greenwich, CT, is here to educate you on the causes and signs of gum disease, aka periodontal disease.
+Our top-rated dentist at Old Greenwich Dental Center in Old Greenwich, CT, is here to educate you on the causes and signs of gum disease, aka periodontal disease.
 With a little extra care, you can keep your teeth and gums healthy and intact.

 The 3 Stages of Gum Disease, According to Our Old Greenwich, CT, Dentist